Figuring out how to clean the data becuase no one is sure on a simple common practice.

 #%%

-'isCust'] = [1 if x == 18 else 0 for x in leadInfoML['status']]
+leadInfoML['isCust'] = [1 if x == 18 else 0 for x in leadInfoML['status']]

 #%%

-= leadInfoML.merge(stc, left_on = 'lead_id', right_on = 'leadId')
+combined = leadInfoML.merge(stc, left_on = 'lead_id', right_on = 'leadId')

-combined = combined.query('state != "colorado" and state != "kansas" and state != "virginia" ').drop(['leadId'], axis = 1) combined
+combined = combined.query('state != "colorado" and state != "kansas" and state != "virginia" ').drop(['leadId'], axis = 1)

-function allowed me to access each column individually and work with it how I needed.
-I found the .value_counts()
+This technique of using the assign() function with the lambda x: function allowed me to access each column individually and work with it how I needed.
+I found the .value_counts() function quite useful when looking for items that did not belong in a certain column.

 That is really all the cleaning I had to do for that set of data.
 I know it doesn’t seem like a lot, but I had to go through each column and figure out which points were correct, which points were slightly off, and which ones just needed to be replaced all together.